-To support the cruise shipping industry hit by the Coronavirus (COVID-19) crisis, India's Government has rationalized tariff rates for cruise ships that would reduce port charges by 60-70%, the Ministry of Shipping said on Friday, August 14.
+To support the cruise shipping industry hit by the pandemic, India's Government has rationalized tariff rates for cruise ships that would reduce port charges by 60-70%, the Ministry of Shipping said on Friday, August 14.

 The move is aimed at boosting the COVID-hit economy.
 According to India's Shipping Minister (Mansukh Mandaviya), it would be a huge boost to the country's cruise tourism in line with the vision of Prime Minister Narendra Modi of putting India on the global cruise map.

 In a statement, the Ministry said that it had rationalized tariff rates for cruise ships plying on the rivers and oceanic waters of the country.
 The net effect of the rate relaxation is expected to be an immediate reduction in port charges ranging from 60 to 70%, which would give substantial relief to India's cruise industry, in line with government policy to support the economy in a pandemic situation.

 The Shipping Minister added the decision would provide support to domestic cruise ship tourism "against the economic impact of the pandemic."